Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `attributeId`

+*Read-only*.
 The attribute ID (note that this may be the skill ID if the effect affects skills).

 **Returns**: